animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 <div class="paragraph">

-The annotation-based configuration model is an alternative to XML-based configuration using {sdg-name}'s XML namespace.
+The annotation-based configuration model is an alternative to XML-based configuration using Spring Data for GemFire's XML namespace.
 With XML, you could use the `gfe` XML schema for configuration and the `gfe-data` XML schema for data access.
 See "[\[bootstrap\]](#bootstrap)" for more details.